stan5k/lecture-summarizer/README.md

 ## Dataset

 The [ccdv/arxiv-summarization](https://huggingface.co/datasets/ccdv/arxiv-summarization) is a text database with over 200k entries of abstract-article pairs.
 Of that dataset, a randomized subset (5k abstract-article pairs) was used as training data.
+The data was cleaned by removing outliers such as those entries that had abstract with the value '0'.
+The data was additionally filtered.
+When comparing the number of words in the article to that of the abstract, entries were excluded where the number of words in the abstract divided by the number of words in the article was over 0.3.
+At the end of the data preparation pipeline, the outliers accounted for <3% of the traning subset.

+Note: The size of the traning data (i.e. ~5k filtered examples)is small when compared to the size of the data that was available (~200k).
+This is a noted limitation and covered in future work.

-## Approach
+## Methodology

 We compare three model configurations on three educational lectures (Machine Learning, History, Psychology):